bmn-m/Stormshield-SN300-opnsense/README.md

 A nice colleague of mine gave me a Stormshield SN300 a few days ago.
 Since I am a big OPNSense fan, I wanted to install the same on the Stormshield.
-Here and in some YouTube videos, I summarize briefly what was necessary and whether it was worth it.
+Here I summarize briefly what was necessary and whether it was worth it.
 It should also be mentioned that Stormshield is a Subsidiary of Airbus Defense & Space Cyber Programmes.

 ## Departure